 # apt install ssh

-The system will ask you to install much more than the package ssh, according to the dependency information.
+The system will ask you to install much more than the package ssh, according to the dependency.
 Just answer “y” to proceed.
 This dependency control always happens and you don’t have to care about it most of the time.

 $ ssh-keygen -t ed25519

-This will generate the latest “ed25519” private key and public key.
+This will generate the “ed25519” private key and public key pair.
 Anyhow please make your own public key according to your environment.

-“vi” is a powerful text editor, but you can do nothing without learning basics (once you open the file, you can’t exit the application).
+“vi” is a text editor, but you can do nothing without learning the basics (once you open the file, you can’t even exit the application).
 If you don’t have time, probably “nano” will be the better alternative for the start.

 After you store the public key to the ~/.ssh/authorized_keys, log out and try to login again with the public key authentication.
-(If you successfully log in with the key, the server will not ask you the password to log in like last time.)
+(If you successfully log in with the key, the server will not ask you the password to log in.)

-If you can log in with the keys, begin the security configuration.
+If you confirmed you can log in with the keys, begin the security configuration.